Opal-teaching/hello-world/README.md

     --save flag**.
 If you don't, anyone who tries to install your project using `package.json` will be missing some of the dependencies they need.
     <br><br>
-    The `@` symbol is used to specify a specific version to install.
     In the case of Angular and OnsenUI, newer versions have been released that completely change their usage and syntax.
     Since we want to use the same older versions as Opal, we must specify which older versions to install.
     <br><br>
     OnsenUI and AngularJS are the two main JavaScript dependencies we use in the app.
      - AngularJS provides a framework for the logic of a web-app that builds on top of the **MVC** design pattern.